openshift/source-to-image/README.md

 4. Invoke source-to-image a second time using the WAR file from the previous step and the initial Tomcat image to create the runtime image

 By placing our build logic inside of images, and by combining the images into multiple steps, we can keep our runtime environment close to our build environment (same JDK, same Tomcat JARs) without requiring build tools to be deployed to production.

-Learn more about [building your own images](#getting-started) and [how to use a non-builder image for the final application image](https://github.com/openshift/source-to-image/blob/master/docs/runtime_image.md).

 ## Goals